apache/nuttx/configs/samv71-xult/README.txt

      - This driver does not work reliably with the write back D-Cache.
 The write-through D-Cache must be enabled.

+     - As of this writing (2015-08-22), the USBHS only works in full speed mode (aka, USBHS Low-Power mode).
+When configured in normal mode, SETUP packets are no longer received or responded to; the firmware only detects bus reset events.
+This is probably some issue with 480MHZ high speed clock setup, but I have not yet found the issue.

   6. The full port for audio support is code complete:  WM8904 driver, SSC/I2C driver, and CS2100-CP driver.
 But this code is untested.
 The WM8904 interface was taken directly from the SAMA5D4-EK and may well